Cloud robotics: Research

 C2RO (C2RO Cloud Robotics) is a platform that processes real-time applications such as collision avoidance and object recognition in the cloud.
 Previously, high latency times prevented these applications from being processed in the cloud thus requiring on-system computational hardware (e.g. Graphics Processing Unit or GPU).
-C2RO published a peer-reviewed paper at IEEE PIMRC17 showing its platform could make autonomous navigation and other AI services available on robots- even those with limited computational hardware (e.g. a Raspberry Pi)- from the cloud.
-C2RO eventually claimed to be the first platform to demonstrate cloud-based SLAM (simultaneous localization and mapping) at RoboBusiness in September 2017.
+C2RO published a peer-reviewed paper at IEEE PIMRC17 showing its platform could make autonomous navigation and other AI services available on robots – even those with limited computational hardware (e.g. a Raspberry Pi) – from the cloud.
+C2RO eventually claimed to be the first platform to demonstrate cloud-based simultaneous localization and mapping (SLAM) at RoboBusiness in September 2017.

 Rocos is a centralized cloud robotics platform that provides the developer tooling and infrastructure to build, test, deploy, operate and automate robot fleets at scale.
 Founded in October 2017, the platform went live in January 2019.

 Limitations of cloud robotics

 Though robots can benefit from various advantages of cloud computing, cloud is not the solution to all of robotics.